Buyer Beware: The Great Travel Insurance Rort

 - Buying travel insurance through airlines and travel agents can be highly overpriced

-- Travel Insurers have different levels of covers, different exclusions, and policy definitions so it pays to compare options that offers the best price as well as the best fit for your needs.
+- Travel insurance providers have different levels of covers, different exclusions, and policy definitions so it pays to compare options that offers the best price as well as the best fit for your needs.

 For our family of four travelling to the USA for 15 days, Qantas Travel Insurance came in at a staggering $756.
 The cheapest provider in Mozo’s travel insurance comparison service was Fast Cover at $177 – that’s a $579 difference.
 Both policies were required to have: $100 excess or less, unlimited medical coverage, at least $10,000 cover for personal effects and $10,000 cover for cancellation costs.
 One of the reasons for the vast price difference is the commission Qantas earns.
 According to the fine print on the Qantas website, Qantas can earn up to 53% commission on the travel insurance policies it sells